mayalarincon/nominal_unification_Isabelle/README.md

 - Step 1: Get the whole formalisation to compile again (should be easier now having SH)
 - Step 2: Have a look at the equivalence proof (at the time it was a fiddly proof by cases....not sure whether SH can dispose of most of them).
 This would need to be eventually an Isar proof.
 - Step 3: The unification algorithm is defined as a rewrite system following textbooks, but it should be defined as a function.
-This has been done with the simple first-order unification algorithm (in the AFP or main repo)
+This has been done with the simple first-order unification algorithm (in the AFP or main repo).
 - Step 4: Some text

+For Step 3, Rocha Oliveira'a PVS formalisation approach is of interest: This formalisation is based on a natural notion of nominal α-equivalence, avoiding in this way the use of the intermediate auxiliary weak α-relation.
+The procedure is specified as a functional algorithm.

 REFERENCES